 The area draws Italian families on their annual vacations to il mare, but still retains a subdued feel.
 When the winds are favorable (usually when a storm is rolling in), surfers test their skills on waves of up to 10 feet (3 meters).

 The Vibe: Low-key family fun, with a dose of surfer culture

 02 of 05

 Santa Margherita Ligure (Liguria)

-Rapallo has its literary past as a stop on the Grand Tour.
-Portofino has its modern superyachts.
-And Santa Margherita Ligure?
-Tucked between its better-known sisters on the Gulf of Tigullio, this resort town cops a slightly less pretentious attitude, despite its Liberty-style villas with trompe-l’oeil facades in all shades of yellow, cream, and salmon, plus four Blue Flag beaches.
+Santa Margherita Ligure is tucked between Rapallo and Portofino on the Gulf of Tigullio, yet this resort town has a slightly less pretentious attitude.
+You'll still find plenty of upscale offerings like its Liberty-style villas with Trompe-l'œil facades in all shades of yellow, cream, and salmon, plus the four Blue Flag beaches.